Kanō Eitoku: Life and works

 Eitoku's patrons included Oda Nobunaga and Toyotomi Hideyoshi.
+He was hired by Nobunaga at the age of 34.
 His standing screen, sliding door, wall, and ceiling paintings decorated Nobunaga's Azuchi castle and Hideyoshi's residence in Kyoto and Osaka Castle.
 Contemporary accounts indicate that Eitoku was one of the most highly sought-after artists of his time, and received many wealthy and powerful patrons.
 Maintaining the preeminence of the Kanō School was not merely an artistic feat, but an organizational and political one also.
-Eitoku was able to secure a steady stream of commissions and an efficient workshop of students and assistants, and at one point successfully intercepted a warlord's commission of the rival Hasegawa studio.
+Eitoku was able to secure a steady stream of commissions and an efficient workshop of students and assistants, and at one point successfully intercepted a warlord's commission of the rival Hasegawa Tōhaku studio.

 Style

 His signal contribution to the Kanō repertoire was the so-called "monumental style" (taiga), characterized by bold, rapid brushwork, an emphasis on foreground, and motifs that are large relative to the pictorial space.
 The traditional account for this style, codified by Eitoku's great-grandson Einō (1631–97) in his History of Japanese Painting (Honcho gashi), is that it resulted partly from the exigencies of Eitoku's busy schedule, and that it embodied the martial and political bravura of the warlords, Nobunaga and Hideyoshi.

-Unfortunately, most of his works were destroyed in the turmoil of the Sengoku period.
-However, those that do still exist provide testimony to his talent, to the power and wealth of his patrons Nobunaga and Hideyoshi, and to the magnificence of Azuchi-Momoyama culture.
+Most of his works were destroyed in the turmoil of the Sengoku period.
 Symbolic representations, like pheasants, phoenixes and trees are often depicted in the works.
 The pheasant, for example is the national symbol of Japan, are mythological messengers of the sun goddess Amaterasu.